Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature

-The absence of a high thermal inertia equatorial band analogous to the \textit{PacMan} anomaly observed on Saturn's icy moons indicates that electron-driven sintering is inefficient on Europa, while temperature-gradient metamorphism may instead enhance grain growth at depth, potentially explaining the absence of large grains at the surface.
-In addition, modeled surface temperatures range from $\sim$~67 to 148~K at mid to low latitudes, with peak daytime temperatures counteracting radiolytic amorphization; while limiting the stability of volatile species.
-During the Europa Clipper mission (2031–2034), temperatures are expected to be slightly lower, ranging between 67.6–141.2~K. Our predictions provide a framework for interpreting future observations by the Europa Thermal Emission Imaging System (E-THEMIS) onboard Europa Clipper and the Submillimetre Wave Instrument (SWI) on JUICE.
-These future thermal measurements will provide key constraints to test these hypotheses and refine our understanding of the evolution of Europa's icy regolith as well as search for active hot spots.}
+The absence of a high-inertia equatorial band analogous to the PacMan anomaly on Saturn's icy moons indicates inefficient electron-driven sintering, while temperature-gradient metamorphism may enhance grain growth at depth.
+Modeled surface temperatures range between $\sim$~67 and 148 K at mid to low latitudes, with peak daytime values counteracting radiolytic amorphization while limiting volatile stability.}

 \keywords{Planets and satellites: individual: Europa; Planets and satellites: surfaces; Methods: numerical; Methods: observational. }